United

 Emphasizing the inadmissibility of the acquisition of

-acceptance of the Charter of the United Nations have undertaken a commitment to
+of the Charter of the United Nations have undertaken a commitment to act in

 1. Affirms that the fulfillment of